The entire book appears at this link with chapters added after appearing online:

 the home hangers.
 He claims a few confirmed kills before stopping

 at noon for the “All My Children” update.
-A good day is at hand.
+A good day for a good day

+is well at hand.
 The cool spirit flows despite stifling heat.
-The Repub subs
+Repub subs

-return to what passes for normal in the Big Easy.
-Given Mardi
+what passes for normal in the Big Easy.
+Given Mardi Gras training,